sagemath/trac_to_gh/Issue 3071.md

 # Issue 3071: Using pbuild does not create site-packages sage symlink

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3071

 Original creator: gfurnish